 having you and your students come visit us at Aunt Zelma's Blueberries.
 We are also planning on having our ice cream truck out there again as schedule

 32694.
 Phone: 352-468-2205.
 Email:[email protected].

-Open: Saturday 9 am to 1 and Sunday 9 am to 1; We usually open the 3rd or
+Open: UPDATE for 2021: their Facebook page has not been updated since 2018, always call before you go; Saturday 9 am to 1 and Sunday 9 am to 1; We usually open the 3rd or

 4th weekend of May depending on ripeness of crop; Call for opening date; We

 close early July A late frost keep them closed in 2017, but they expect an